W is also for Wollongong

 It’s been a little while since I posted in my Snapshots from Wollongong Series and like I said in the Snapshot for Woonona, Wollongong has more than its fair share of suburbs starting with W. The heart of the city is itself, called Wollongong.
 I live in Wollongong.

 This is the biggest the “big smoke” gets in the Illawarra!
 As well as being home to more than 18,000 people we have the Mall, the Municipal Buildings, night clubs, the CBD, restaurants etc. There is a small art gallery, as well as the Illawarra Performing Arts Centre.
 There are lots of commercial offices with doctors, architects and the like.
 Wollongong plays host to the State Headquarters of the SES.
 There is a large regional Police Station and Courthouse.
-If you have business to do, no doubt most of it will be done in Wollongong.
+If you have any business to do, no doubt most of it will be done in Wollongong.

 There is one long beach, Wollongong City Beach, which stretches down to Port Kembla.
 The southern part of this beach is called Coniston Beach.
 City Beach is patrolled in the season.
 Coniston Beach is not patrolled but it is a dog-off-leash area, so it’s very popular with pet owners.
 If you would prefer not to swim in the open ocean, head to the Continental Pools which are on the foreshore walk known as the Blue Mile.